22036435/henshin-Voices/README.md

   pip install -r requirements.txt
   ```

 3. **Run app on localhost**: paste the line on bash and run.
-After it's done copy the provided link, paste it on web page,
+Once the App is running, you can access the application by opening your web browser and navigating to provided link.

   ```bash
   python app.py